 Here's How You Can Make Customer Feedback A Priority

-Social media is a goldmine of customer feedback, one that Elon Musk can offer a masterclass in.
+Social media is a goldmine of customer feedback, one in which Elon Musk can offer a masterclass.
 Voted top CEO in 2020, Elon Musk fulfilled his title for all to see.
 A Tesla owner took to Twitter to voice concerns about availability at Supercharger stations.
 Within hours, Elon Musk shot back a reply, acknowledging and validating the complaint, before ending with a simple yet reaffirming "Will take action."

 And he did – 6 days later.
 Take notes.